 - 1 cup Reese’s peanut butter chips

-- 2 cups Reese’s minatures, chopped or Reese’s minis
+- 2 cups Reese’s miniatures chopped or Reese’s minis

 - Preheat oven to 350º.
 Line a 9×13 inch baking dish with parchment paper.

-2. Cream butter and sugar together in a large mixing bowl.
+- Cream butter and sugar together in the bowl of an electric mixer.
 Add peanut butter and continue mixing.
 Add eggs one at a time, mixing well after each egg.
 Add in vanilla.

-3. Combine flour, oats, baking powder, and salt in a separate bowl.
+- In a separate bowl, combine flour, oats, baking powder, and salt.
 Add the flour mixture to the butter mixture, mix until well combined.
 Stir in the peanut butter chips.

 - Spread ⅔ of the dough on the bottom of the pan.
 Top with Reese’s minis or chopped miniatures.
 Drop the remaining dough on top by spoonfuls and spread over the top.
 It doesn’t have to be perfect and it won’t cover all the Reese’s.

 - Bake for about 30 minutes.
 Let cool completely and then refrigerate before cut into bars.

 - If you use minis, then you don’t have to chop them.